-When asked about organizational culture, employees may choose to share surprising insights or helpful advice that can help you create a better company culture.
+When asked about company culture, employees may choose to share surprising insights or helpful advice that can help you create a better company culture.
 Employees may choose to share something as simple as “I wish there were more opportunities to socialize with colleagues” or as detailed as “I would appreciate a management style that was more hands-off, and helped us develop autonomy, rather than a dependence on hand-holding.”

-In any case, asking employees about your organizational culture gives them an opportunity to partner with you in building a better–and ultimately, more successful–company culture.
+In any case, asking employees about your organizational culture gives them an opportunity to partner with you in building a better, and ultimately, more successful, company culture.

-- Creates a “safe space” for employees to honestly answer hard questions….
+- Creates a “safe space” for employees to honestly answer hard questions.

-- Builds a culture of transparency and feedback…
+- Builds a culture of transparency and feedback.

-- Promotes at-work satisfaction, friendships, and motivation.
+- Promotes job satisfaction, friendships, and motivation.